polinaSharabarina/juice-docs/docs/juice/pro-users/setup/installation.md

     export PATH=$PATH:/path/to/juice_directory
     ```

-3. Replace ***/path/to/juice_directory*** with the actual path to the directory containing the juice executable.
+...replacing `/path/to/juice_directory` with the actual path to the directory containing the Juice executable.

-4. Save and exit the editor.
+3. Save and exit the editor.
     :::tip
     In nano, you can save and exit by pressing Ctrl+X, then Y, then Enter.
     :::

-5. Apply the changes to your current session:
+4. Apply the changes to your current session:

     ```powershell
     source ~/.bashrc
     ```

-6. After completing these steps, you should be able to run juice by typing ***juice*** in any terminal.